image-js/image-js-docs/docs/Basics/Working with Images.md

 - [Geometry](../Features/Geometry/Geometry.md 'internal link on geometry'): this part of ImageJS allows rotating and resizing an image.

 - [Morphology](../Features/Morphology/Morphology.md 'internal link on morphology'): enables shape analysis and shape identification.

+- [ROI analysis](../Features/Regions%20of%20interest/Regions%20of%20interest.md 'internal link on roi analysis'): these features allow targeting and extracting relevant information from specific regions of interest.